mvgrimes/AnyEvent-Filesys-Notify/README.md

     is preferred.
 Force the use of the ["Fallback"](#Fallback) watcher implementation.
 This is not encouraged as the ["Fallback"](#Fallback) implement is very inefficient, but it does not require either [Linux::INotify2](http://search.cpan.org/perldoc?Linux::INotify2) nor [Mac::FSEvents](http://search.cpan.org/perldoc?Mac::FSEvents).
 Optional.

+- parse\_events

+        parse_events => 1,

+    In backends that support it (currently INotify2), parse the events instead of rescanning file system for changed `stat()` information.
+Note, that this might cause slight changes in behavior.
+In particular, the Inotify2 backend will generate an additional 'modified' event when a file changes (once when opened for write, and once when modified).

 # WATCHER IMPLEMENTATIONS